laanwj/etna_viv/README.md

     rnndb/isa.xml

+Some written down notes, and examples of disassembled shaders can be found here:

+    doc/isa.md

 Vivante has a unified, fixed-size, predictable instruction format with explicit inputs and outputs.
 This does simplify code generation, compared to a weird flow pipe system like the Mali 200/400.